-Detox is scary, but that’s mostly due to not knowing how it works.
+Detox is scary, but that’s mostly because people don’t know how it works.
 At Ohio Addiction Recovery Center, we want to teach you what it’s like to detox from heroin by discussing physical symptoms, psychological symptoms, and what you can expect from a professional heroin detox.
-With the right knowledge, you can start your own heroin detox without fear.
+With the right knowledge, you can begin your journey to sobriety without fear.

 What Happens During Heroin Detox and Withdrawal?

-When you use heroin, you flood your brain with pleasure chemicals like dopamine that causes the euphoric high.
+When you use heroin, you flood your brain with pleasure chemicals like dopamine that produce a euphoric high.
 The more you use heroin, the more adjusted your brain becomes to the flood of chemicals.
 Once you develop physical dependence, it’s hard to imagine life without the drug, and it’s even harder to function normally without it.
 Eventually, you need more heroin to get the same effect, but then the body increases its tolerance again.
-This cycle continues until you need a shot of heroin to not feel sick and even extreme amounts won’t get you high.
-Once you need the drug to feel normal you’ve become chemically dependent, your body believes it needs heroin to function.
+This cycle of substance abuse continues until you need a shot of heroin to not feel sick and even extreme amounts won’t get you high.
+Once you need the drug to feel normal, you’ve become chemically dependent on it.
+Your body believes it needs heroin to function.

 Physical Heroin Withdrawal Symptoms